Ernestina Naadu Mills: First Lady of Ghana

-When Mills was elected president of Ghana in 2009, she became First Lady on 7 January 2009 when he was sworn into office.
+When John Evans Mills was elected president of Ghana in 2009, she became the First Lady on 7 January 2009 when he was sworn into office.
 She served in that role from January 2009 to July 2012, working to ensure to improve the access and quality of education of underprivileged children and enhancing girl child education in Ghana.
-Mills died on 24 July 2012 while in office.
+Her husband died on 24 July 2012 while in office.